Snow Garland with Cotton Balls and String | Creating a Winter Wonderland

 This snow garland cost $1.99 to DIY, and it turned our basement into a winter wonderland.
 All you need is some string, cotton balls and glue.

-More Budget Friendly Crafts
+More Budget Friendly Holiday Crafts

 Want some more beautiful Christmas craft ideas that cost next to nothing but pack a big design punch?
 You've got to try your hand at making a dried orange garland.
 These easy paper Christmas trees are also stunning and so easy to personalize!
 And these dry mason jar snow globes have been such a hit!